-Jacqueline Palladini is a Senior Economist and contributes to research on global trade and investment as part of the Conference Board of Canada's Global Commerce Centre.
-Her works include the changing nature of trade with Asia and groundbreaking research on importance of services in Canada's trade picture.
-She has been featured in major media outlets across the country and regularly presents the latest global commerce trends to policy and business leaders.
+Jacqueline Palladini leads the research program of the Conference Board of Canada's Global Commerce Centre as its Principal Economist.
+She has conducted groundbreaking research on importance of services in Canada's trade picture, and has written on clean trade, NAFTA, trade with Asia, and other important issues facing global commerce today.
+She has been featured in major media outlets across the country and regularly presents the latest global commerce research to policy and business leaders.
 She also has experience developing and maintaining economic forecasting models, conducting economic impact analyses, benchmarking business competitiveness, and conducting other custom analysis.

 Jacqueline Palladini holds a MA in economics with a specialization in social statistics from McGill University and a BSc with distinction from the University of Victoria.